Alli hit by bottle as Spurs knock Arsenal out of League Cup

-The England midfielder's decisive contribution provoked a disgraceful reaction from an Arsenal fan, who threw a plastic bottle that cracked Alli on the back of the head in the 73rd minute.
+The England midfielder's decisive contribution provoked a disgraceful reaction from an Arsenal fan, who threw a plastic bottle that struck Alli on the back of the head in the 73rd minute.

-Alli rubbed his head but appeared unharmed as he risked inflaming the situation further by gesturing towards the Arsenal fans to indicate the scoreline.
+Alli rubbed his head but appeared unharmed as he responded by gesturing towards the Arsenal fans to indicate the scoreline.

+"It is what it is.
+It made the goal even sweeter, and the win," Alli said with a smile.

+But Tottenham manager Pochettino wasn't so sanguine about the missile throwing and demanded Arsenal find the "stupid person".

 There also appeared to be other objects thrown by Arsenal supporters into the section occupied by Tottenham's fans as the atmosphere turned toxic.